kazuto1011/dusty-gan-v2/README.md

 </center>

-We propose GAN-based LiDAR data priors for sim2real and restoration tasks.
-Extended version of our previous work [DUSty [Nakashima et al. IROS'21]](https://kazuto1011.github.io/dusty-gan).
+We propose GAN-based LiDAR data priors for sim2real and restoration tasks, which is an extension of our previous work, [DUSty [Nakashima et al. IROS'21]](https://kazuto1011.github.io/dusty-gan).

-The core idea is to represent LiDAR range images as a continuous image generative model (or 2D neural fields), which generates a range value and the corresponding dropout probability from a laser radiation angle.
-The generative process is trained by the GAN framework.
-Please check out our [paper](https://openaccess.thecvf.com/content/WACV2023/papers/Nakashima_Generative_Range_Imaging_for_Learning_Scene_Priors_of_3D_LiDAR_WACV_2023_paper.pdf) and [supplementary materials](https://openaccess.thecvf.com/content/WACV2023/supplemental/Nakashima_Generative_Range_Imaging_WACV_2023_supplemental.pdf) for more details on the architecture.
+The core idea is to represent LiDAR range images as a continuous-image generative model or 2D neural fields.
+This model generates a range value and the corresponding dropout probability from a laser radiation angle.
+The generative process is trained using a GAN framework.
+For more details on the architecture, please refer to our [paper](https://openaccess.thecvf.com/content/WACV2023/papers/Nakashima_Generative_Range_Imaging_for_Learning_Scene_Priors_of_3D_LiDAR_WACV_2023_paper.pdf) and [supplementary materials](https://openaccess.thecvf.com/content/WACV2023/supplemental/Nakashima_Generative_Range_Imaging_WACV_2023_supplemental.pdf).

 ![arch](https://user-images.githubusercontent.com/9032347/230577070-526852c6-35c6-42fa-b1bf-5f96e0ea2897.png)